Carrot and Spinach Puree Recipe

 Buying Guide

 • To select tender carrots, look for those with the least bit of sprouting on the top.
-Excessive root-like hair is also an indicator that the carrot has been in the ground for a little too long.
+Excessive root-like hair indicates that the carrot has been in the ground for a little too long.

 • If you are opting for baby carrots, check the packaging carefully to see what it says.
 ‘Baby-cut’ carrots are not the same as ‘Baby carrots’.
 While baby carrots are often available with organic growers, baby-cut carrots are unsuitable for babies as they are chemically treated.